 We are based at the recently refurbished Bridge of Orchy Hotel which is ideally situated to give us quick and easy access to Glen Coe, Glen Etive and Glen Orchy, plus Rannoch Moor.

-The course runs over four days.
-We start on Sunday at 4pm and finish around 4pm on Wednesday.
-If you have taken a week to visit the Glen Coe area, this leaves you time to continue exploring this unique landscape and to put into practice what you have learned.
+The workshop runs over five days.
+We start on Sunday at 4pm and finish around 4pm on Thursday.
+If you have taken a week to visit the Scottish Highlands, this leaves you time to continue exploring this unique landscape and to put into practice what you have learned.

 We then head out on location to put it all into practice, while also learning how to focus the image correctly to gain the maximum amount of sharpness.
 We will explore the crucial use of filters in landscape photography, learning when and how to use neutral density graduated filters to control excessive contrast range and how a polariser can have a significant effect on the saturation and clarity of our images.

 With the technical side studied, we move on to explore the fascinating creative aspects of landscape photography and learn how it’s the eye behind the camera that really counts.
 All the photographic equipment money can buy will not create successful photographs for you, so we look at how to find the subject of our photograph in the first place and then examine in detail how we can use elements within the landscape to create successful compositions.